One of the most commonly used features in Excel are its functions.

 Excel VBA Function procedures should always be stored in a standard module.

 Make sure that you don't store your Function procedures in other type of modules.
-As explained in Excel 2013 Power Programming with VBA, if you fail to store your functions in a standard module, those formulas return the #NAME? error when executed.
+If you fail to store your functions in a standard module, those formulas return the #NAME? error when executed.

-The reason for this, as explained in Excel 2013 VBA and Macros, is that, when you enter a VBA Function procedure in another module, Excel doesn't recognize that you're creating a new VBA function.
+The reason for this is that, when you enter a VBA Function procedure in another module, Excel doesn't recognize that you're creating a new VBA function.

 You can refer to The Beginners Guide to Excel's Visual Basic Editor, to see how you can insert and remove VBA modules.